sudhi7seas/Regular_Expression/README.md

-Write a regular expression that returns all the list items that contain Delhi and a phone number.
-Phone numbers either start with a 0 or with a +.
+Write a regular expression that returns all the list items that contain Delhi, and have either a phone number or an email address.

 data=[
     "mr Jim Cloudy, Texas, 01091231, 1 dog 1 cat, jim.cloudy@example.com",